adblockplus/infrastructure/README.md

     vagrant up

+After you've made changes to Puppet manifests, you can update it like this:

+	vagrant provision

 Website development
 -------------------

 ### Requirements

+* Make sure the _adblockplusorg_ module is included in _vagrant.pp_.
 * A clone of the _anwiki_ repository, next to this directory.

 ### Set up anwiki